kamermanpr/SPARS/outputs/4A-stimulus-response-2.md

 This script is part 2 of our analysis of the stimulus-response characteristics of the SPARS.
 This script models the relationship between stimulus intensity and SPARS rating using linear mixed models and quantile mixed model regression.

-Descriptive plots of the data are provided in _"outputs/4A-stimulus-response-1.html"_, the diagnostics on the final linear mixed model are described in _"outputs/4A-stimulus-response-3.html"_, the stability of the model is described in _"outputs/4A-stimulus-response-4.html"_, and the sensitivity of the scale to changes in stimulus intensity are described in _"outputs/4A-stimulus-reponse-3.html"_.
+Descriptive plots of the data are provided in _"outputs/4A-stimulus-response-1.html"_, the diagnostics on the final linear mixed model are described in _"outputs/4A-stimulus-response-3.html"_, the stability of the model is described in _"outputs/4A-stimulus-response-4.html"_, the sensitivity of the scale to changes in stimulus intensity are described in _"outputs/4A-stimulus-reponse-5.html"_, and the variance in ratings at each stimulus intensity is described in _"outputs/4A-stimulus-reponse-6.html"_.

 ----